nscale4by8/nscale4x8/buildingHyde/buildingHyde.md

 ![Retaining Walls](PENNSYLVANIA_overpass.png)

 But, the Hyde building continued to loom in my imagination.
 After endless printer tweaking, I finally succeeded printing bricks that are only a little oversized for the scale!

+One of the aspects of pre-molded styrene brick sheets that I don't like is the brick pattern: The basic "running bond" pattern where all the bricks are "stretchers", and each brick is staggered half a brick's width from the next row is a modern quirk.
+The pattern has no strctural integrity and is used solely for decoration.
+It's a bit like having fake/inoperable shutters on your home - decorative but useless.
+Structural brick walls have have patterns like the English Bond formed by laying alternate courses of stretchers and headers.
+The joins between the stretchers are centred on the headers in the course below.
+English Bond is one of the strongest bonds but requires more facing bricks than other bonds.
+I decided to model a version of the Dutch bond that is common in the Cleveland flats.

 Hyde Building Ghost Wall         |   Ghost Wall Detail :----------------------------------:|:------------------------:
 ![](A.png)  |  ![](C.png)

-I was inspired to model a "ghost wall" from the fantasic example in the [Hudson Terminal N Scale Layout Tour with Chris Brimley](https://www.youtube.com/watch?v=8t9uAx1_Gng)
+I was inspired to model a "ghost wall" from the fantasic example in the [Hudson Terminal N Scale Layout Tour with Chris Brimley](https://www.youtube.com/watch?v=8t9uAx1_Gng) I'm intreagued by indications that structures have a history and have evolved over time and different uses.
+A ghost wall makes me speculate about the building that was demolished.

 ![Back](D.png) ![Side](F.png)